falcosecurity/falco-website/content/en/docs/getting-started/learning-environments.md

     Wed Apr 17 06:19:54 2024: One ring buffer every '2' CPUs.
     ```

 #### Falco with multiple sources

-Here we run Falco in `minikube` cluster with multiple sources: `syscall` and `k8s_audit`.
+Here we run Falco in a `minikube` cluster with multiple sources: `syscall` and `k8s_audit`.
 The next steps show how to start a `minikube` cluster with the [audit logs](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/) enabled and deploy Falco with the `kernel module` and the `k8saudit plugin`:

 1. First, we need to create a new folder under the configuration folder of `minikube`:

     ```bash
     mkdir -p ~/.minikube/files/etc/ssl/certs
     ```

-    We are assuming that the `minikube` configuration folder lives in your home folder otherwise, adjust the command according to your environment.
+    We are assuming that the `minikube` configuration folder lives in your home folder; otherwise, adjust the command according to your environment.

 2. Let's create the needed configuration files to enable the `audit logs`.
 We are going to create a new file under `~/.minikube/files/etc/ssl/certs` named `audit-policy.yaml` and copy the required config into it.
 Copy the following snippet into your terminal shell:

     ```yaml
     cat << EOF > ~/.minikube/files/etc/ssl/certs/audit-policy.yaml
     apiVersion: audit.k8s.io/v1 # This is required.